AdobeDocs/express-add-ons-docs/src/pages/references/scriptruntime/editor/index.md

 - <a href="/express-add-on-apis/docs/api/classes/Editor/#loadBitmapImage" target="_blank">loadBitmapImage</a>

 ## Example
-The following code illustrates how to use the [Editor APIs](/express-add-on-apis/docs/api/classes/Editor) to access the document, create a rectangle, set some properties and a fill, and add it to the current document:
+The following code illustrates how to use the <a href="/express-add-on-apis/docs/api/classes/Editor/" target="_blank">Editor APIs</a> to access the document, create a rectangle, set some properties and a fill, and add it to the current document:

 ```js
 import { editor } from "express";